Connect with others who understand.

 Written by Sarah Winfrey

-Laser hair removal can be an effective way to get rid of unwanted hair, either for an extended period of time or permanently.
-For people with skin conditions like psoriasis, the procedure may seem especially appealing, as it means not having to use shaving products that may irritate their skin or worsen a flare-up.
+Laser hair removal can be an effective way to get rid of unwanted hair.
+For people with skin conditions such as eczema or psoriasis, the procedure may seem especially appealing if it means not having to shave or use other hair removal methods that may irritate your skin.
 However, laser hair removal also comes with risks for anyone — and more so for people with psoriasis.

 What Is Laser Hair Removal?

-At its most basic, laser hair removal uses a concentrated beam of light to remove unwanted body hair long term — and sometimes, for good.
+Laser hair removal uses a focused beam of light to remove unwanted body hair for lasting results.
 The light gets absorbed by the hair’s melanin, or pigment.
-The body converts the light energy to heat, which damages the hair follicles, where hair grows.
-This limits or prevents the growth of hair in that area.
+The body changes the light energy to heat, which damages the hair follicles, where hair grows.
+This process limits or prevents hair from growing in that area over a prolonged period of time.

-During a laser hair removal procedure, the practitioner will use a handheld instrument that emits a laser against your skin.
-A practitioner may apply a numbing cream or cooling gel to reduce discomfort.
+During a laser hair removal session, a trained professional will use a handheld device that shines a laser on your skin.
+They may apply a numbing cream or cooling gel to ease discomfort.
 (Adobe Stock)

-At the start of a session, the practitioner will clean the area they’re going to treat.
-They also may apply a numbing gel, which can take 30 minutes to an hour to work.
-During the procedure, everyone present needs to wear protective eyewear.
+At the start of a laser hair removal session, the practitioner will clean the area they’re going to treat.
+They may apply a numbing gel, which can take 30 minutes to an hour to work.
+During the procedure, everyone in the room needs to wear protective glasses to keep their eyes safe from the laser.

-The laser comes from a handheld instrument the practitioner holds against your skin.
+The laser comes from a handheld instrument that the practitioner holds against the skin’s surface.
 Some devices have a cooling device on the tip, or the practitioner may also apply cooling gel, which can reduce the risk of side effects.

 You may feel discomfort during the procedure.
 It may feel like your skin is being pricked by warm pins or snapped by a rubber band.

 Most people need between two and six laser treatments to achieve maximum results.
-Additionally, the procedure rarely stops hair growth entirely or permanently, so more treatments may be necessary later on.
+The procedure rarely stops hair growth entirely or permanently, so more treatments may be needed later on.
 The time between treatments varies depending on the area being treated.

 What Are the Risks of Laser Hair Removal?

-Anyone who chooses laser hair removal faces a few risks, regardless of whether they’re living with psoriasis.
-These include:
+Anyone who chooses laser hair removal faces some risks, regardless of whether you have psoriasis.
+Potential side effects include:

-• Skin irritation or discoloration — Following the procedure, the skin on the treated area may swell, turn red or purple, and feel painful or uncomfortable.
+• Skin irritation or discoloration — The treatment area may swell, turn red or purple, and feel painful or uncomfortable.
 This usually lasts one to three days after treatment.

-• Blisters, infections, and scars — These usually result from an unskilled or inexperienced practitioner, as the laser shouldn’t be affecting the skin, only the melanin in the hair follicle.
-If the blisters burst, you can get an infection in the raw skin, which can lead to scarring.
+• Blisters, infections, and scars — These usually result from an unskilled or inexperienced practitioner, as the laser shouldn’t affect the skin, only the melanin in the hair follicle.
+Burst blisters can lead to infection and scarring.

-• Changes to skin color — The treatment may lighten or darken your affected skin.
-This often reverses with time, but the changes can also be permanent.
-Be sure the laser being used is appropriate for your skin color before getting treatment.
+• Changes to skin color — The treatment may lighten or darken affected skin.

-Are These Risks Different on Skin With Psoriasis?
+Are The Risks of Laser Hair Removal Different on Skin With Psoriasis?

 The risks mentioned above are the same for skin with or without psoriasis.
-However, some people with psoriasis have an added risk, due to something called the Koebner phenomenon.
-This occurs when an area of skin that was previously free from psoriasis lesions develops psoriasis after an injury.
+However, some people with psoriasis have an added risk due to something called the Koebner phenomenon.
+The Koebner phenomenon happens when skin that didn’t have psoriasis before develops it after an injury or damage to the skin.

-For instance, someone with psoriasis may not experience psoriasis on their legs until they scrape them during a fall.
-If psoriasis develops on the scraped areas after they are damaged, the person is experiencing the Koebner phenomenon.
+For example, someone with psoriasis may not have psoriasis on their legs until they scrape them during a fall.
+If psoriasis develops on the scraped areas after they’re injured, the person is experiencing the Koebner phenomenon.

 Some people with psoriasis never experience the Koebner phenomenon, while others face it regularly.
 “I have Koebner’s, and when I get cut or one of my joints is hurting … Bam!
 I get psoriasis in that spot every time.”

-Some people consider getting laser hair removal worth the risk of a Koebner response.
+Some people may consider getting laser hair removal despite the risk of a Koebner response.
 This is especially true for individuals who’ve found that they can’t tolerate other hair removal methods, like waxing, shaving, plucking, or using hair removal cream.
-These methods might worsen psoriasis or cause other problems, like ingrown hairs.
-The decision is up to you and your dermatologist.
+These methods can sometimes make psoriasis worse or cause other problems, like ingrown hairs.
+It’s a good idea to talk with your doctor before deciding on laser hair removal.

 Tips To Make Laser Hair Removal Safe for Skin With Psoriasis

-If you have psoriasis and you choose laser hair removal, there are some things you can do to give the treatment the best possible chance of working for you without complications.
+If you have psoriasis and choose laser hair removal, there are steps you can take to lower your risk of problems.

 Find a Practitioner Experienced With Psoriasis

-If you can, find a dermatologist or certified laser practitioner who has worked with people living with psoriasis.
-They’ll know how to assess you to make sure you are eligible and how to treat your skin gently so you have a lower risk of experiencing Koebnerization.
-The practitioner should look over your medical records, talk about any past hair removal experiences you’ve had, and make sure you understand what the process will involve and what it can do for you.
+Look for a dermatologist or certified laser practitioner who has experience with psoriasis and schedule a consultation.
+First, they’ll determine if you’re eligible for laser hair removal.
+A practitioner who’s familiar with psoriasis and sensitive skin will know how to treat your skin gently and lower the risk of the Koebner phenomenon.
+An experienced practitioner should review your medical records, discuss any past hair removal experiences you’ve had, and make sure you understand the process and what it can do for you.

 Try a Test Spot

-Before you subject any large area of your body to laser hair removal, it’s a good idea to try it on a small test area first.
-This will give you the information you need to determine whether it is likely to be safe for you to continue treatment or whether it is going to trigger or worsen psoriasis.
+Before having a full laser hair removal treatment, talk to the practitioner about trying the procedure on a small area of skin first.
+This is known as a patch test, which will help you determine whether it is likely to be safe for you to continue treatment or whether it’s going to trigger or make psoriasis worse.

 If you do undergo laser hair removal, make sure to follow your practitioner’s aftercare instructions.
-These will include avoiding sunlight as much as possible and using sunscreen whenever you do go into the sun — even for a brief period of time.
-Avoid tanning beds, sun lamps, and other tanning equipment, too.
+These will include avoiding direct sunlight on skin that’s been treated and avoiding tanning beds, sun lamps, and other tanning equipment.

-Applying a cool compress may help with any swelling or discoloration in days following the procedure.
+You can apply a cool compress to help with any swelling or discoloration after the procedure.

-Follow any additional instructions your doctor or dermatology provider gives you.
-They may be specific to your skin, your hair, or the laser process they use.
-Be sure to contact your doctor about any concerning symptoms after laser hair removal.
+Follow all skin care instructions your doctor or skin specialist gives you.
+These may be specific to your condition or to the type of laser used.
+Contact your doctor if you notice any symptoms that worry you after laser hair removal.
+Reporting symptoms right away helps your doctor treat any problems early.

 All updates must be accompanied by text or a picture.